-In addition to the impermissible rates of R15 000 as referred to in paragraph 11.1 (b) above, a further R25 000 reduction in the market value of a property will be granted, and a further rebate of 40% on assessment rates computed will be granted to all residential properties including state owned residential properties.
-Nevertheless, the R 25 000 reduction in market value and the 40% rebate is not applicable to residential properties that are vacant.
+In addition to the impermissible rates of R15 000 as referred to in paragraph 9.1.2 above, a further R25 000 reduction on the market value of a property will be granted, and a further rebate of 40% on assessment rates computed will be granted to all residential properties including state owned residential properties.
+Nevertheless, the R 25 000 reduction in market value and the 40% rebate is not applicable to the residential properties that are vacant.